United States Army Signal Corps: World War II

 Radio operator Cpl.
-John Robbins, 41st Signal, 41st Infantry Division, operating his SCR 188 in a sandbagged hut at Station NYU.
+John Robbins, 41st Signal, 41st Infantry Division, operating his SCR-188 in a sandbagged hut at Station NYU.
 Dobodura, New Guinea on 9 May 1943.

-One of the more unusual units of the Signal Corps were the Joint Assault Signal Company (JASCOs).
+One of the more unusual units of the Signal Corps were the joint assault signal companies (JASCOs).
 These companies were Signal Corps units that were made up of several hundred Army, Air Corps, and United States Navy communications specialists specially trained to link land, sea and air operational elements.
 They saw combat throughout the Pacific and European theaters during World War II in late 1943.
 JASCOs were much larger than normal signal companies.
 The joint assault signal companies were the predecessor to the Air Naval Gunfire Liaison Company that exists today.
-JASCOs represented but one of many unprecedented Signal Corps' activities in the Pacific theater.
+JASCOs represented one of many unprecedented Signal Corps' activities in the Pacific theater.
 Shipboard fighting was a new kind of combat for Signal Corps soldiers.
 Army communicators sometimes plied their trade aboard Navy and civilian ships.
 Signal Corps personnel also served on Army communications ships.

-In particular the Southwest Pacific Area (SWPA) formed a fleet, unofficially known as the "Catboat Flotilla" and formally as the CP fleet, that served as command and communication vessels during amphibious operations, starting with two Australian schooners Harold and Argosy Lemal acquired by the Army and converted during the first half of 1943 by Australian firms into communications ships with AWA radio sets built by Amalgamated Wireless of Australia installed.
+In particular, the Southwest Pacific Area (SWPA) formed a fleet, unofficially known as the "Catboat Flotilla" and formally as the CP fleet, that served as command and communication vessels during amphibious operations, starting with two Australian schooners Harold and Argosy Lemal acquired by the Army and converted during the first half of 1943 by Australian firms into communications ships with AWA radio sets built by Amalgamated Wireless of Australia installed.
 These initial vessels were joined by Geoanna, Volador and later by a more capable fleet as described in The Signal Corps: The Outcome (Mid-1943 Through 1945):

 Argosy Lemal c.
 1940, one of two Australian vessels acquired by the SWPA chief signal officer for the SWPA CP fleet.